Syllabus for Complex Dynamics

 - See some very cool contemporary mathematics.

 - Text: The perfect text for a class at this level presents the theory using elementary complex variables and illustrates it concretely by having the student explore the topics on the computer.
-I don't think that book exists yet, so we'll make things up a bit as we go along.
-A couple of texts that will motivate us are
+I don't think that book exists yet, so I've been working on one of my own.
+You can view it online or download a PDF of your own:

 - Calculators: We won't be using calculators and they will not be permitted on quizzes or exams.